hydecorp/push-state/doc/source/mixin/index.md

 import { takeUntil } from 'rxjs/operator/takeUntil';
 import { toPromise } from 'rxjs/operator/toPromise';
 import { withLatestFrom } from 'rxjs/operator/withLatestFrom';
-import { zipProto as zipWith } from 'rxjs/operator/zip';
+import { zipProto as zip } from 'rxjs/operator/zip';
 ```

 Partial polyfill of the URL class.
 Only provides the most basic funtionality of `URL`,